mjd95/site/content/posts/tuesday-paper-2020-05-26.md

 ### Safety

-Well, this is pretty simple fix.
-Raft imposes that only a server which has all of the committed entries from the previous terms is eligble to become leader.
+Well, this is pretty simple fix to ensure the caveat from the previous section: Raft imposes that only a server which has all of the committed entries from the previous terms is eligble to become leader.

 Recall that a server must get a majority of votes in order to become leader.
 Every committed message is on at least one server in that majority.
 So if a candidate advertises the latest entry in its own log, and every voting server checks that that log contains all the entries that the voter knows to be committed and only approves if so, then we can guarantee that only candidates which have all committed logs can become leader.